liatgin/Telegram-Bot-API/README.md

 # Telegram-Bot-API
 A Telegram bot that a user can talk to and ask for its conversations statistics info and more.

-Thecnical Stack: Node.js, Mongo, Docker, TypeScript, Angular
+Thecnical Stack: Node.js, MongoDB, Docker, TypeScript, Angular

 Future TODO:
 1. Add Unit Testing